ayazdani/ayazdani/README.md

 ### Hi there, I'm Arezoo Yazdani! 👋

-I really enjoy learning languages and frameworks like React, Angular, and AngularJs, as well as working in HTML5, CSS3, and JavaScript languages.
+I really enjoy learning languages and frameworks like React, Angular, and AngularJs, as well as working in HTML5, CSS3, JavaScript, and TypeScript.
 I also enjoy analyzing the products, UI, UX, and design in general.

 - 🌱 I’m currently learning Lerna, monorepo , and Front-end testing